GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/adclass.rst

    for the example.

-The class typically relies on functionality declared elsewhere, in some ancestor.
-Eg. the tag set computation is defined at ``AstroData``, and the ``_keyword_for`` method is defined at ``AstroDataFits``.
+The class typically relies on functionality declared elsewhere, in some ancestor, e.g., the tag set computation is defined at ``AstroData``, and the ``_keyword_for`` method is defined at ``AstroDataFits``.

 Some highlights: